zachkrall/artloop/README.md

 ## about

-art loop is a script written in [Rust](https://rust-lang.org) that cycles through all generative art `.app` files in a folder on a timed interval.
+artloop is a script written in [Rust](https://rust-lang.org) that cycles through all generative art `.app` files in a folder on a timed interval.

-art loop currently only works on macOS.
+artloop currently only works on macOS.
 Once all `.app` files are collected from a folder, it executes the binary found in `{APPNAME}.app/Contents/MacOS/`.